toychicken/lrg.io/README.md

 Make a copy of the private key, for signing.
 Don't put it in the git repo!

 `gpg --export-secret-keys ID_OF_KEY_JUST_GENERATED > my-private-key.asc`

+## Deploying

+You're running this in Firebase, so you'll need the firebase cli

+`npm install -g firebase-tools`

+and login with the LRG.io account.